jjinux/doc-code-verify/README.md

 Example blocks may overlap with one another.

+Examples in the code directory do not have to have matching whitespace to examples in the documentation directory.

-If two blocks have the same name, it'll display a warning.
+If two blocks have the same name, it'll display a warning and only the first use of that block in the cource directory will be used to verify against.

-If you leave out the END for a block, it'll include the rest of the file.
+If you leave out the END for a block in the code directory, it'll include the rest of the file.
+If you leave out the END for a block in the documentation directory, it'll give an error.

 Testing
 -------